metlive/gohera/rotatelogs/README.md

 }

 // Now you must write to logf. apache-logformat library can create
-// a http.Handler that only writes the approriate logs for the request
+// a zhttp.Handler that only writes the approriate logs for the request
 // to the given handle
 http.ListenAndServe(":8080", apachelog.CombinedLog.Wrap(mux, logf))
 }